Most interesting landmarks of Melanesia

 The highlights of Melanesian heritage are:

 - Caves and sinkholes.
-In Melanesia are located some of the largest sinkholes in the world and some of most magnificent caves in the world.
+In Melanesia are located some of the largest sinkholes in the world and some of the most magnificent caves in the world.
 Most impressive sinkholes are located in New Britania (Papua New Guinea) and caves – in New Guinea.

 - Ecosystems.
 The natural heritage on many Melanesian islands has been preserved very well – many islands still are covered with intact rainforest, here are located the most diverse marine ecosystems in the world.
 Here are located even glaciers and alpine grasslands.
 In Melanesia live the largest butterflies in the world, some of the largest beetles, centipedes, stick insects and snails in the world and many other exotic animals and plants.

 - Megaliths, prehistoric cliff art and other archaeological heritage.
 The archaeological heritage of Melanesia is not much popularized but here are located truly surprising monuments.
 Region is rich with amazing megalithic monuments, prehistoric cliff art and other amazing monuments.

 - Sites of legends.
 There are few places in the world where the legends about supernatural are that much intertwined with reality.
 Even white people forget their materialism here and start to believe in flying lizards, mysterious forest people and abandoned islands haunted by the souls of deceased people.